enso-org/enso/gui/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug in BaseGL.
+about: Report a bug in Enso IDE.
 title: ''
 labels: 'Type: Bug'
 assignees: ''